sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 First, we need to prepare the Python environment for our code.
 There are three options:

++ Option 0: The best choice is to load the Anaconda3 module directly and then create your virtual environment.
 + Option 1: Create your own Singularity container.
 	+ Pros: Fully customizable.
 You can install any packages you want and built them all in the container.
 It's an **one-off effort**.
 	+ Cons: Struggling for Singularity installation and container building.